 The ImageTrac's open-track design and accessible modules also make it easy for operators to clear any jams, Payne added.
 And the scanner's drop-feeder allows operators to quickly re-scan items.

-In 2010, the bank purchased another ImageTrac to support its growing volume.
+One year later, the bank purchased another ImageTrac to support its growing volume.
 Recently, the bank purchased a third ImageTrac and moved one its older devices to the bank's disaster recovery site.

 "ibml delivered immediate cost savings, lowering our cost for full-page scanning," Payne said.